Heat Pump F-Gas Regulations UK: What Homeowners Need to Know

 Why R290 Is Gaining Ground

-- Extremely low GWP: At just 3, R290 is future-proof against any conceivable tightening of F-gas regulations
+- Extremely low GWP: At just 3, R290 is future-proof against any tightening of F-gas regulations

 - Excellent thermodynamic properties: R290 is actually a very efficient refrigerant, often delivering equal or better COP than R410A

-- Widely available and inexpensive: Propane is not a synthetic chemical — it is readily available and costs far less than manufactured refrigerants
+- Widely available and inexpensive: Propane is readily available and costs far less than manufactured refrigerants

-- No supply restrictions: Because it has a GWP below 5, R290 is not subject to the F-gas phase-down quota.
-Manufacturers can use as much as they need without regulatory limits.
+- No supply restrictions: Because it has a GWP below 5, R290 is not subject to the F-gas phase-down quota

 R290 Safety Considerations

 The main concern with R290 is that it is flammable.
-Propane is, after all, the same substance used in camping gas cylinders and barbecues.
-However, the quantities used in domestic heat pumps are very small — typically less than one kilogram — and modern R290 heat pumps are designed with extensive safety features:
+However, the quantities used in domestic heat pumps are very small — typically less than one kilogram — and modern R290 heat pumps include extensive safety features:

-- Sealed outdoor unit: All the refrigerant is contained in the outdoor unit, with only water circuits entering the building.
-This means there is no flammable refrigerant inside your home.
+- Sealed outdoor unit: All the refrigerant is contained in the outdoor unit, with only water circuits entering the building

-- Leak detection sensors: Built-in gas sensors that shut the system down and trigger ventilation if a leak is detected
+- Leak detection sensors: Built-in gas sensors that shut the system down if a leak is detected

-- Compliance with standards: R290 heat pumps sold in the UK comply with EN 378 safety standards for refrigeration systems
+- Compliance with standards: R290 heat pumps comply with EN 378 safety standards

 What This Means for Homeowners